 February 19, 2019: Verizon is rolling out a new update to the Pixel 3 with the latest February 2019 security patches.
 The update, which has version PQ2A.190205.001, was first released early this month but as usual, it was staggered, which means its only now that some users are receiving it.

 Google’s line of Pixel devices is well-known for being first in line to receive all the new updates.
 But there’s something you might not know and that is the devices are also guaranteed to get updated longer than phones coming from other brands.

 It’s great news to see Google has renewed its commitment to updates, especially since other Android OEMs are so slow in updating their devices.
-Just take a look at Samsung, who is yet to start disseminating the Pie update on any of its flagships.
+Just take a look at Samsung, who is yet to start disseminating the stable Pie update on any of its flagships.